-In this work we perform a high-resolution symmetryresolved Raman scattering study of crystal field levels of Pr^{3+} in $Pr_2Zr_2O_7$.
-We show that dynamic interactions with the lattice are the dominant reason for the splitting of the doublet crystal fields levels.

-We show that a 2.3 meV splitting of an E_q^0 crystal
+In this paper we perform a high-resolution symmetryresolved Raman scattering study of crystal field levels of Pr^{3+} in $Pr_2Zr_2O_7$, and show that dynamic interactions with the lattice are the dominant reason for the splitting of the doublet crystal field levels.
+We show that a 2.3 meV splitting of an E_g^0 crystal field level at 55 meV originates from a vibronic interaction with a phonon.